P 916.482.2370 | 3555 Auburn Boulevard, Sacramento, CA 95821

 Erin Wood, LCSW

-Erin is a Licensed Clinical Social Worker and the current Clinical Program Manager for the Supporting Community Connections Program, the Partial Hospitalization Program, and the Quality Assurance Department at CRH.
-She holds a Bachelor’s degree in Psychology from Loyola Marymount University and a Master’s degree in Social Work from the University of Southern California.
+Erin Wood is a Licensed Clinical Social Worker and the current Clinical Program Manager for the Supporting Community Connections Program (SCC), the Partial Hospitalization Program (PHP), and the Quality Assurance Department at the Children’s Receiving Home of Sacramento.
+She holds a Bachelor’s Degree in Psychology from Loyola Marymount University and a Master’s Degree in Social Work from the University of Southern California.
 Erin relocated to Sacramento in 2015 from Los Angeles where she had been working at a non-profit children’s mental health agency for the past 10 years.
-She has 3 years of experience working in a level 12 residential treatment facility in Los Angeles County.
-Her experience includes school-based mental health services, outpatient mental health services, certification in numerous evidenced-based practices focused on the treatment of children and adolescents, as well as clinical supervision and program coordination.
+In addition to her mental health experience, she has 3 years of experience working in a level 12 residential treatment facility in Los Angeles County.
+Her experience includes school-based mental health services, outpatient mental health services, certification in numerous evidenced-based practices geared toward the treatment of children and adolescents, as well as clinical supervision and program coordination.